emera86/SASmanual-MkDocs/SASmanual/docs/sql/advanced.md

 <code>NODOUBLE &#124; DOUBLE</code> | Controls whether the report is double-spaced
 <code>NOFLOW &#124; FLOW</code> | Controls text wrapping in character columns

-## SQL Options: Limiting the Number of Rows That SAS Writes or Reads
+### SQL Options: Limiting the Number of Rows That SAS Writes or Reads
 ```
 OUTOBS=n
 INOBS=n
 ```

-To limit the number of output rows, you can use the PROC SQL option OUTOBS=.
-The value n is an integer that specifies the maximum number of rows that PROC SQL writes to output.
+* To **limit the number of output rows**, you can use the `PROC SQL` option `OUTOBS=`.
+The value n is an integer that specifies the maximum number of rows that `PROC SQL` writes to output.

-To limit the number of rows that PROC SQL reads as input, you can use the INOBS= option in the PROC SQL statement. n is an integer that specifies the maximum number of rows that PROC SQL reads from each source table.
+To **limit the number of rows that `PROC SQL` reads as input**, you can use the `INOBS=` option in the `PROC SQL` statement. n is an integer that specifies the maximum number of rows that `PROC SQL` reads from each source table.

-The INOBS= option is generally more efficient than the OUTOBS= option.
-However, the INOBS= option might not always produce the desired results.
+The `INOBS=` option is generally more efficient than the `OUTOBS=` option.
+However, the `INOBS=` option might not always produce the desired results.

-If you use an inner join to combine large tables, it's most efficient to use the INOBS= option, if possible.
+If you use an inner join to combine large tables, it's most efficient to use the `INOBS=` option, if possible.
 If the join produces no output, try increasing the value of n.

-If you use an inner join to combine small tables, using the OUTOBS= option to limit the output rows ensures that you'll get output when matches exist.
+If you use an inner join to combine small tables, using the `OUTOBS=` option to limit the output rows ensures that you'll get output when matches exist.

 ## Using the Macro Language with `PROC SQL`